 - Any Correct Craft boat which has been used at any time for commercial or racing purposes, as a demonstrator or in a promotional program, ski school or ski show. - Upholstery, canvas or glass, unless defect is noticed at time of delivery and notification is given to Correct Craft, Inc. within 10 days thereof. - Underwater gear which includes propeller, propeller shaft, strut, rudder and fins. - 4.)
 Chrome plated, anodized or aluminum finished or colorfastness of finishes. - Damage or malfunction of a boat resulting from improper maintenance, misuse, negligence, improper or inadequate trailering or cradling of boat. - 6.)
-Any boat addition, modification, defect and/or repair caused by, resulting from or in connection with any party other than Correct Craft, Inc. - Engines, parts or accessories, controls, or other products not manufactured by Correct Craft, Inc. which Correct Craft may use or sell in connection
+Any addition, modification or repair of the boat, or any component thereof, by any person or party other than Correct Craft, Inc., or or any defect or product failure caused by or arising out of any such addition, modification or repair.
+Generally, with respect to any product liability issues, Correct Craft should not be held liable for product defects caused by substantial changes to the boats by the buyer or any third party not authorized by Correct Craft, Inc.

-- with Correct Craft boats.
+- 7.)
+Engines, parts or accessories, controls or other products not manufactured by Correct Craft, Inc. which Correct Craft may use or sell in connection with Correct Craft boats.
 To the extent that these parts are warranted, purchaser must look to the manufacturer warrantor thereof for such warranty and remedy thereunder for defects in materials or workmanship. - 8.)
 Any and all consequential damages including, but not limited to, cost incurred for haul-out, launching, towing, and storage charges, telephone or rental charges of any type, inconveniences, or loss of time or income.